sataako/sataako-bot/README.md

 pipenv install
 ```

-After this add the required API keys for Telegram and the service to your environment variables.
+After installing the application you have to set the configuration variables in the `.env.example` file.
+Once you have configured the variables, rename the file to `.env` - note that only some of the variables are required for local deployment.

-### Deployment
+### Local deployment

-Once you have everything installed, you can start the bot by running the command below from the virtual environment.
+Once you have everything installed and the Telegram API token set in the `.env` file, you can start running the bot on your local machine.

+Navigate to the directory on your command line and open the virtual environment shell.
+From that shell run command below.

 ```
-python sataakobot.py
+python sataakobot.py --deploy-local
 ```

+### Heroku deployment

+In order to deploy the bot to Heroku you have to also add the name of your Heroku application in the `.env` file.
+After this you should be able to deploy the bot by pushing the repository to the Heroku remote.

 ## Built with